masutaka/github-actions-all-in-one-project/README.md

 ### Organization-wide project

-If your project is Organization-wide, you should add `PROJECT_KIND` and `ORG_NAME` to the actions as follows:
+If your project is Organization-wide, you should set `ORG_NAME` to the actions as follows:

 ```hcl
 action "Add an issue to project" {